Discovering Oujda: Your Ultimate Travel Guide to Eastern Morocco's Hidden Gem

-Oujda's history dates back to the 10th century when it was founded by Ziri ibn Atiya, a Zenata Berber leader.
-The city has seen numerous rulers throughout its history, including the Almoravids, Almohads, and the Marinids.
-Each of these dynasties has left its mark on Oujda, making it a fascinating destination for history enthusiasts.
+Oujda's history dates back to the 10th century when Ziri ibn Atiya, a Zenata Berber leader, founded it.
+The city has seen numerous rulers throughout history, including the Almoravids, Almohads, and the Marinids.
+Each dynasty has left its mark on Oujda, making it a fascinating destination for history enthusiasts.

 During the 19th and 20th centuries, Oujda played a significant role as a strategic military location due to its proximity to the Algerian border.
-In fact, it was briefly occupied by the French during the early 20th century before becoming part of independent Morocco in 1956.
+The French briefly occupied it during the early 20th century before becoming part of independent Morocco in 1956.

-Today, Oujda is a thriving city with a modern infrastructure, yet it still retains its historical charm and authenticity.
+Today, Oujda is a thriving city with a modern infrastructure yet still retains its historical charm and authenticity.
 As you wander the streets of Oujda, you'll find a rich tapestry of history and culture waiting to be explored and appreciated.